-BabyCham a perry drink is key to cider drinks on many levels, juice, storage fermentation marketing advertising etc. It is the prototype alcopops.
+BabyCham, a perry ( pear cider) made by Showerings, initially a brewery company is key to cider drinks on many levels, juice, storage fermentation marketing advertising etc. It is the prototype alcopops.
 Phenomenally successful in UK and globally.
 And an example of hype and product placement, and ultimately decline.
-The story begins:…

 But first a little history.
-The term “champagne” for sparkling wine has been used in UK for many centuries despite more recent protest from the French wine industry.
+The term “champagne” has been used in UK for sparkling wine for many decades despite the more recent protest from the French wine industry.
 A legal case was taken in 1975 “Bollinger vs Bulmers and Showering”.
-The term was first used last century by Bulmers; at least since 1943 ( image) originally called Cider de luxe and made by the “champagne” method since 1906.
-This champagne method really should be called Methode Albion having been used in England since 1650 by cider makers, at least 80 years before the French finessed it in Champagne.
+The term champagne was first used last century by Bulmers; at least since 1943, for its sparkling cider which was originally called Cider de luxe and made by the “champagne” method since 1906.
+This champagne method really should be called Methode Albion, its key process of in bottle fermentation having been used in England since 1650 by cider makers, -at least 80 years before the French finessed it in Champagne.
 In fact it was used on barrels of champagne (still) wine exported to London in 1660s again many years before the French.
 Bubbles at the time were considered a fault in wine at the time.
 Dom Perignon tried his hardest to prevent them!
 The outcome of the court case went against Bulmers which did market cider in champagne bottles, but not against Babycham because the smaller bottles and product price point.
 The judge finding little room for confusion between the two products.
-(Bulmers discontinued this naming and the use of the secondary fermentation process the next year in 1975.)
+(Bulmers discontinued this naming and the use of the secondary fermentation process the next year in 1975).
+Champagne makers then proceeded to restrict the term champenoise to a geographic area, sparkling wines for the rest of France using the method having to use the term methode traditionale

-Babycham was invented after Francis Showering and Babycham was first produced in the old Showerings cider Mill in Shepton Mallet Somerset -originally bought as a burning building in 1843 by Francis’ great grandfather.
+Babycham was invented after Francis Showering and Babycham was first produced in the old Showerings cider Mill in Shepton Mallet Somerset -originally bought as a brewery building in 1843 by Francis’ great grandfather.

 Launched commercially in 1953 Frances had been showing it at 3 Counties show and others first to gauge interest on the late 40s .
 It won several prizes.
 Hence its name ‘Baby’ from the small bottles and ‘cham’ a contraction of champ